codingfriend1/wobble/README.md

 `addWobble(elem, deg)`

-where `elem` is the element you want to wobble and `deg` is the amount you want to wobble it.
+where `elem` is the element you want to wobble and `deg` is the amount in degrees you want to wobble it.

 `removeWobble(elem)`